Emrhn1/Recipes-Website/README.md

 All statistics are saved to the database.

 ## 💾 Tech Stack
-(Optional: Add technologies used here, e.g., React, Node.js, MongoDB, etc.)
+(Optional: Add technologies used here)